-First I always like to ask the question, “what/who should I aim for that is in my very best interest?”
+First, I always like to ask the question, “what/who should I aim for that is in my very best interest?”
 After I answer the question and refine it over time I come up with a list of goals, hobbies, people, experiences, etc to obtain, and all that’s left is thinking about how to get there.

 Then, I adopt one (or multiple) ways of thinking when I ask myself, “how will I achieve my goals/be around the people I want to be around/etc?”
-And here is my list on great ways to think:
+And here is my list of great ways to think:

 -The open-mind approach.
-Many people call this meditation, however I always like to approach my goals, desires, beliefs, problems, fears, etc with an open mind, especially if I created them myself.
-I enjoy leaving this state of mind unlabeled because of it’s relaxing, visual, and enlightening effects, however it can be called the Philosopher’s Mind or the Mystic’s Mind.
+Many people call this meditation, however, I always like to approach my goals, desires, beliefs, problems, fears, etc with an open mind, especially if I created them myself.
+I enjoy leaving this state of mind unlabeled because of its relaxing, visual, and enlightening effects, however, it can be called the Philosopher’s Mind or the Mystic’s Mind.

 -The strategic approach.
 This kind of thinking is logical, based on observation, and often oriented towards a goal or two.
 If you’ve already formed some great goals you may enjoy thinking like this since it’ll help you achieve them.
 Detectives think like this!

 -The conceptual approach.
-Being able to play out events in your mind (as if you were creating and watching a movie) is great for figuring out what to do, say and how to be in any particular situation without seeming “off” to others around you.
+Being able to play out events in your mind (as if you were creating and watching a movie) is great for figuring out what to do, say, and how to be in any particular situation without seeming “off” to others around you.

 -The feel-good approach.
 We do a lot with the ultimate goal of feeling good, and so one question I like to ask myself is, “which feelings do I desire and what is the quickest, most efficient, and healthiest way to feel those feelings?”
 When I answer myself I begin to give myself the feelings I desire, sometimes by meditating and stating to myself, “I choose to produce more oxytocin, serotonin, dopamine,” etc.